sinaghadermarzi/sinaghadermarzi/README.md

 - 👋 Hi, I’m Sina.
-I’m interested in applying machine learning to biological and biomedical problems.
+I’m interested in applying machine learning to scientific and everyday problems.
 <!-- - 🌱 I’m currently learning  -->
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me: direct message on twitter or linkedin